Trump wants Congress to cut spending from the bill he already signed into law

 Breaking News Emails

-WASHINGTON — More than a week after President Trump signed a $1.3 trillion government spending package into law the White House is now looking to take another stab at the measure, exploring the use of a rarely used tool to slash funding from the bill.
+WASHINGTON — More than a week after President Donald Trump signed a $1.3 trillion spending package into law, the White House is now looking to take another stab at the measure, exploring the use of a rarely used tool to slash funding from the bill.

-The possible move to propose rescinding portions of the bill — drawing ire from Democrats, who accused the White House of backing out on a done deal it had helped craft — follows days of harshly critical conservative media coverage of the spending package.
+The possible move — which has drawn the ire of Democrats, who accused the White House of backing out of a done deal it had helped craft — follows days of harshly critical conservative media coverage of the spending package.

-Trump’s legislative affairs director, Marc Short, confirmed Tuesday night that the White House and congressional leaders are considering ways to rescind parts of the appropriations measure.
-A senior GOP source said that Trump spoke with House Majority Leader Kevin McCarthy, R-Calif., about cutting from it in recent days.
+Trump's legislative affairs director, Marc Short, confirmed Tuesday night that the White House and congressional leaders are considering ways to cut parts of the appropriations measure.
+A senior GOP source said that Trump spoke with House Majority Leader Kevin McCarthy, R-Calif., about trimming it in recent days, although no details have been made public.

 "There are conversations that are occurring right now.
 The administration and Congress and McCarthy are talking about it," Matt Sparks, a spokesman for McCarthy, told NBC News.